 Nick Cave.
 New Order.
 Trent Reznor.
-These are just a handful of the globally recognised artists signed to Mute Records.
+These are just a handful of the globally recognised artists signed to Mute.
 The label has maintained an eclectic roster since its foundations back in the late 1970s.
 From 1980s techno to today’s hybrid electronic artists, the label has continually spanned genres and pushed boundaries.
 With a simple and striking aesthetic beloved by its audience, it’s no surprise Mute need a robust but flexible model to supply its customers with branded clothing.
 We chatted with Paul A. Taylor about the label’s history and its future.

 What's the story behind Mute?